Goose Berry growing in South Africa

 Seeing that the Cape Gooseberry has a long shelve live of up to 25 days, it is a very good berry to market fresh to national and exporting markets.

 Site selection and preparation:

-Heavy frosts can damage the plants so projection should be used in the extreme cold parts of the country.
 The plants can be pruned back after all frosts have passed.
-Plants can handle periods of drought and too much moisture could encourage fungal problems.
+The plants can handle periods of drought.
+Too much moisture could encourage fungal problems.

 The gooseberry can be found in a neat paper like wrapping called a husk, which closely resembles Chinese Lanterns.
 In some areas they are also referred to this name.
 If the berry is left in its husk after harvest, it can have a shelve life of 30 days plus even at room temperatures.